 Come back from a satisfying day of skiing the Pocono Mountains and warm up in our rustic lodge.
 Curl up by the inviting fireplace in the common area downstairs, or sit on our spacious front porch and continue enjoying the great outdoors.
 We take great care to meet all the needs of our guests, so you will feel warmth not just from the cozy surroundings but also from the care you receive!

 Our romantic Pines cabin suite is a wonderful place to recharge.
-Its the largest out of our cabin suites so you will have plenty of space to stretch out.
-Your muscles will thank you when you relax in the king-sized bed or soak in the large Jacuzzi.
+It’s the largest out of our cabin suites so you will have plenty of space to stretch out.
+Your muscles will thank you when you relax in the king-sized bed or soak in the large whirlpool tub.
 A window overlooks the woods at the back of our property, ensuring a feeling of privacy and tranquility when you stay here.